RAID Array Recovery on NAS Thecus N4100+: Key Tips for When It Breaks

 Therefore, it is important to choose a reliable and robust file system that suits your specific needs and provides adequate data protection measures to minimize the risk of data loss on NAS Thecus N4100+ devices.

-Although NAS N4100+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4100+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view